Chrisx97/AchievementHunt/README.md

 Commands

-/start - Starts a game
+/start - Starts a game (OP Only)

 /stop - Forces the game to end early, winner is whoever ran the command.
+(OP Only)

 /goals - Opens the goals GUI